FROM - Using PIVOT and UNPIVOT

 PIVOT, by rotating columns into rows.
 Suppose the table produced in the previous example is stored in the database as

 pvt, and you want to rotate the column identifiers

 Emp5 into row values that correspond to a particular vendor.
-This means that you must identify two additional columns.
-The column that will contain the column values that you are rotating (
+As such, you must identify two additional columns.
+The column that will contain the column values that you're rotating (

 Emp2,...) will be called

-Employee, and the column that will hold the values that currently reside under the columns being rotated will be called
+Employee, and the column that will hold the values that currently exist under the columns being rotated will be called

 Orders.
 These columns correspond to the pivot_column and value_column, respectively, in the Transact-SQL definition.
 Here is the query.

 -- Create the table and insert values as portrayed in the previous example.
 CREATE TABLE pvt (VendorID int, Emp1 int, Emp2 int, Emp3 int, Emp4 int, Emp5 int); GO INSERT INTO pvt VALUES (1,4,3,5,4,4); INSERT INTO pvt VALUES (2,4,1,5,5,5); INSERT INTO pvt VALUES (3,4,3,5,4,4); INSERT INTO pvt VALUES (4,4,2,5,5,4); INSERT INTO pvt VALUES (5,5,1,5,5,5); GO -- Unpivot the table.
 SELECT VendorID, Employee, Orders FROM (SELECT VendorID, Emp1, Emp2, Emp3, Emp4, Emp5 FROM pvt) p UNPIVOT (Orders FOR Employee IN (Emp1, Emp2, Emp3, Emp4, Emp5) )AS unpvt; GO